Did you know that women comprise two-thirds of the population with Alzheimer’s Disease (AD)?

 Researchers are planning on continuing to study the sex-specific risk factors for AD and tau’s role in women.
 They plan to research how tau impacts the brain and why early menopause and initiating HT late may increase tau.

 Frankly, I have never heard of tau before reading about this study.
 However, I am thrilled that researchers are studying how tau affects women.
 If you or someone you love goes into early menopause, do not wait – get thee to a menopause specialist!!!
 I have lots of tips on how to find one.
-It might be helpful to print this Menopause Mondays®HOT News Flash and bring it in with you to your menopause specialist so that you can have a detailed conversation about whether or not you are a candidate for hormone therapy.
+It might be helpful to print this Menopause Mondays®Blog and bring it in with you to your menopause specialist so that you can have a detailed conversation about whether or not you are a candidate for hormone therapy.

 My motto: Suffering in silence is OUT!
 Reaching out is IN.